russross/blackfriday/README.md

 *   **Fenced code blocks**.
-In addition to the normal 4-space indentation to mark code blocks, you can explicitly mark them :pand supply a language (to make syntax highlighting simple).
+In addition to the normal 4-space indentation to mark code blocks, you can explicitly mark them and supply a language (to make syntax highlighting simple).
 Just mark it like this:

         ``` go